 This involves the toilets, kitchen, office and two in the back room.
 Many of the current windows are rotten in places and it would make sense to replace them all at the same time with double glazed units.
 This will give the added benefit of improving security and warmth whilst also reducing ongoing maintenance.

-- Phase 2: Main Sanctuary Windows
+- Phase 2: Main Sanctuary Windows and wall and roof repairs

 Many of the large windows in the main sanctuary are in urgent need of repair due to rot and missing putty and all need painting externally.
 Some walls also need repointing in places and there are some minor roof repairs to undertake.